Fireworks (Purple Disco Machine song)

-"Fireworks" is a song by German disco and house music producer and DJ Purple Disco Machine featuring British singer-songwriter Moss Kena and American indie pop duo The Knocks, it was released on 19 February 2021.
+"Fireworks" is a song by German disco and house music producer and DJ Purple Disco Machine featuring British singer-songwriter Moss Kena and American electronic music duo The Knocks, it was released on 19 February 2021.
 It is the second single from Purple Disco Machine's second studio album, Exotica.

 Composition

 The song is written in the key of C# major, with a tempo of 118 beats per minute.

 Music video

 The music video was released on 19 February 2021, and directed by Greg Barth.
 It features "street dancing gangs of the 'Boomers' and 'Gen-Z' battling it out in the ultimate turf war."
 The video contains references to denial of human-triggered climate change, among other social phenomenons.